 We first found it 6 years ago while we were making our way on foot to the Rome Film Festival at the Auditorium Parco Della Musica.

 This unassuming restaurant caught our attention on a wet early evening, and we entered with no great expectations.
 We ordered a Pizza Cappriciosa and Spaghetti ai Frutti di Mare to share, together with a litre carafe of red house wine and sparkling water.

 The seafood pasta was just about the best I’ve tasted and the pizza thin, crispy and cooked to perfection.
 The service was friendly and prompt.

 We returned to this restaurant a few years later, ordered the same meal, and received the same excellent food and service.
 Again, the price came to €32.

 If you’re in this area, why bother going elsewhere when you can get value and quality like this?

-If you enjoyed Inexpensive Rome Restaurants, check out our other Short Breaks & City Stops.
+If you like Inexpensive Rome Restaurants, check out our other Short Breaks & City Stops.
 You may also like: